·

 POST https://freshjots.com/api/v1/notes/by-filename/<your-note>/append

-Authorization: Bearer <FJOTS_TOKEN>
+Authorization: Bearer <FRESHJOTS_TOKEN>

 Content-Type: application/json {"text": "your line here"}

-Authorization: Bearer <FJOTS_TOKEN>
+Authorization: Bearer <FRESHJOTS_TOKEN>

 Content-Type: application/json {"text": "your line here"}